Tom Parker (judge)

-Tom Parker (born August 19, 1951) is an American lawyer and judge.
-He is the chief justice of the Alabama Supreme Court winning election in November 2018.
+Tom Parker (born August 19, 1951) is an American lawyer who served as the chief justice of the Alabama Supreme Court from 2019 to 2025.
 He previously served as an associate justice on the court having been elected to that position in 2004 and re-elected in 2010.

-Education
+Early life and education

-Parker graduated from Dartmouth College and Vanderbilt University Law School.
-He studied at the Law School, University of São Paulo in Brazil as a Rotary International fellow.
+Parker was born and raised in Montgomery, Alabama.
+His family was middle-class.
+He attended Sidney Lanier High School, where he was elected as student body president.
+Afterwards, Parker was educated at Dartmouth College and initially intended to be a historian.
+He graduated cum laude from Dartmouth, and then attended Vanderbilt University Law School, where he received his Juris Doctor degree.
+He studied at the Law School of the University of São Paulo in Brazil as a Rotary International fellow.

 Career

 In 1989, Parker became the founding executive director of the Alabama Family Alliance (later renamed the Alabama Policy Institute), a conservative think tank.
-At other points in his career, Parker was an Alabama assistant attorney general, deputy administrative director of Alabama courts; general counsel for Alabama trial courts; and director of the Alabama Judicial College.
+At other points in his career, Parker was an Alabama assistant attorney general, deputy administrative director of Alabama courts, general counsel for Alabama trial courts, and director of the Alabama Judicial College.
+He had been an assistant attorney general under Jeff Sessions, who became United States Attorney General under President Donald Trump, and Bill Pryor, now the Presiding Judge of the U.S. Court of Appeals for the Eleventh Circuit.

-Parker defeated Robert H. Smith to become an associate justice on the Alabama Supreme Court in 2004 and was sworn in on January 14, 2005.
+Parker defeated incumbent Jean Brown in the Republican primary and Robert H. Smith in the general election to become an associate justice on the Alabama Supreme Court in 2004 and was sworn in on January 14, 2005.

-He unsuccessfully ran for chief justice in 2006.

 He was re-elected in 2010.

-Parker successfully sought a third term as associate justice in 2016.
+In 2016, Parker successfully sought a third term as associate justice.